Relationships and Adult Attachment Styles

 Taking care of yourself

-So, as with all the blogs in this series, we’ve emphasised the importance of taking care of yourself as you consider and reflect upon how attachment styles impact you – both with your present relationships, and with past relationships too.
-Reflecting of attachment patterns can be challenging and difficult, particularly, if we know we’ve experienced relationships which have contributed to feeling insecure.
+So, as with all the blogs in this series, we’ve emphasized the importance of taking care of yourself as you consider and reflect upon how attachment styles impact you – both with your present relationships, and with past relationships too.
+Reflecting on attachment patterns can difficult, particularly if you’ve experienced relationships which have contributed to feeling insecure.
 That’s why many people choose to access the support of a counsellor or a psychotherapist as they explore their own attachment patterns.
 There are other ways to care for yourself, besides counselling.
 Finding ways that work for you to take care of yourself as you reflect on your attachment history and present is an important part of that journey.

 References: